NiNJAxFREEZu/tag-ninja/README.md

 Create an account at [AudD](https://audd.io) and generate an API token.
 This token will be necessary to make song recognition requests.
 Then, place the token in a text file `tag-ninja\api_token`.

 By default `tag-ninja` looks for a token file named `api_token` in it's own directory.
-You can always change it by editing the source code, which i strongly recommend.
+You can always change it by editing the source code, which I strongly recommend.

 ## How to use
 Run the executable and give path to audio track you want to tag as the first and only argument